 As touched upon above, ultracapacitors work by delivering quick bursts of energy during peak periods of power demand, then capture and quickly store excess energy that may otherwise be lost.

-For this reason, they are a great compliment for primary energy sources, as they charge and discharge very rapidly and efficiently.
+For this reason, they are a great complement to primary energy sources, as they charge and discharge rapidly and efficiently.

-While batteries can hold large amounts of power, they tend to take hours to recharge.
-In contrast, capacitors, and especially ultracapacitors, charge almost instantly, but they can store only small amounts of energy.
+While batteries can hold large amounts of power, they take hours to recharge.
+In contrast, capacitors, especially ultracapacitors, charge almost instantly but can store only small amounts of energy.

 For this reason, ultracapacitors are the perfect solution when a system needs to charge rapidly and does not need to store electricity for long periods of time.
 They also weigh less than batteries, cost less, and generally don't contain toxic metals or harmful materials.